Canada Ranks 10th on the Social Progress Index 2022

 Opportunity

 Within each sub-category listed above, four to six indicators provide a detailed assessment of societal progress.
-The scores for each indicator are then aggregated into a final SPI score out of 100 for each country, providing each with an overall global ranking.
+The scores for each indicator are aggregated into a final SPI score out of 100 for every country, providing each with an overall global ranking.

-The SPI 2022 aims to provide a more complete picture of a country’s overall development and support for its citizens and is designed to complement traditional economic measures like GDP.
-By providing a comprehensive framework for measuring social progress, the index helps policymakers, civil society organizations, and businesses understand the needs and priorities of the countries they serve.
+The SPI provides a comprehensive framework for measuring social progress, helping policymakers, civil society organizations, and businesses understand the needs and priorities of the countries they serve.

 Social Progress & Natural Resources